zafalex88/Codecademy_Computer_science_projects/Readme.txt

 Codecademy Pro - Computer Science Career Path Projects

-This repository includes the solutions of Python Projects ONLY!
+This repository includes the solutions of all Python Projects!

 1. Create Purchasing Information and Receipts for Lovely Loveseats
 2. Getting Ready for Physics Class